rsohlot/portfolio_profit_tracker/README.md

     [ ] Predit profit for each stock in portfolio
     [ ] load data from custom file format
     [ ] UI to load file
+    [ ] Add custom custom stocks (IPO sotcks will be not in order list)